What Does Non-Ionizing Mean in Terahertz Devices?

 • visible light

-But non-ionizing does not mean harmless in every context.
+But non-ionizing does not mean harmless in every possible context.

-The category matters, but the exposure conditions matter too.
+The radiation category matters, but exposure conditions matter too.

 Is Terahertz Non-Ionizing?

-Terahertz sits between microwave and infrared regions of the electromagnetic spectrum.
+Terahertz frequencies occupy a region between microwave and infrared portions of the electromagnetic spectrum.

-This means terahertz does not belong in the same category as X-rays or gamma rays.
+This means terahertz radiation is not in the same ionizing category as X-rays or gamma rays.

-However, that does not make every terahertz device automatically safe, medically proven, or appropriate for every user.
+However, that classification does not make every terahertz device automatically safe, medically proven, appropriate for every user, or equivalent to every other terahertz device.

-Terahertz is generally non-ionizing, but consumer device safety still depends on frequency, output, exposure time, distance, heat, device design, body area, and user health context.
+Terahertz radiation is generally non-ionizing, but consumer-device interpretation still requires output, frequency or emission information, exposure time, distance, heat, device design, body area, instructions, and user context.

 Why “Non-Ionizing” Can Be Misleading in Marketing

-Some device marketing treats non-ionizing as a magic safety stamp.
+Some device marketing treats non-ionizing as a universal safety stamp.

 • safe because non-ionizing